jsx-eslint/eslint-plugin-react/docs/rules/prefer-stateless-function.md

 };
 ```

-The following pattern is not considered warning in React <15.0.0:
+The following pattern is not considered a warning in React <15.0.0:

 ```js
 class Foo extends React.Component {